arnabsinha4u/ansible-traininglab/README.md

 Details of the Tags explained in the next section and permutation and combination of the same can be used to scale up, scale down, cleanup.

 Note:

 * Users have to be created if scaling up.
 * The count always starts with 1 while scaling up and scaling down
 * Functionality of prefrential removal - Work In Progress (WIP)
 * Access to slaves based on hostname - Work In Progress (WIP)

-### Available Functionalities:
+### Available Functionalities

 Tags of Ansible has been leveraged to offer various kinds of functionalities to suit your requirements.

 Note:

 * Tags as m_ mean those tasks are using the Ansible Docker Module (will work iff Ansible dependencies for using the Docker module of Ansible is installed)
 * Tags as cli_ mean those tasks are using the Command Line (CLI of Docker)

-#### Available Tags:
+#### Available Tags

 * baseline
   * Allows you to bootstrap your machine with basic dependencies of running Docker and Ansible dependencies for using the Docker module of Ansible
   * Start Docker engine